ivoleitao/stash/README.md

 ### Expiry policies

 It's possible to define how the expiration of cache entries works based on creation, access and modification operations.
-A number of pre-defined expiry polices are provided out-of-box that define multiple combinations of those interactions ultimately defining which user interactions with the cache affect the expiration of entries.
-Most of the expiry policies can be configured with a specific duration that is used to increase the expiry time when some type of operation is executed on the cache.
+A number of pre-defined expiry polices are provided out-of-box that define multiple combinations of those interactions.
+Note that, most of the expiry policies can be configured with a specific duration which is used to increase the expiry time when some type of operation is executed on the cache.
 This mechanism was heavily inspired on the JCache expiry semantics.
-By default the configuration does not enforce any kind of expiration through the use of [`Eternal`](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/expiry/eternal_policy.dart) expiry policy, but it's possible to configure an alternative one through the use of the `expiryPolicy` parameter e.g. `newMemoryCache(expiryPolicy: const AccessedExpiryPolicy(Duration(days: 1)))`.
+By default the configuration does not enforce any kind of expiration through the use of [`Eternal`](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/expiry/eternal_policy.dart) expiry policy, but it's possible to configure an alternative if we set the `expiryPolicy` parameter e.g. `newMemoryCache(expiryPolicy: const AccessedExpiryPolicy(Duration(days: 1)))`.
 Another alternative is to configure a custom expiry policy through the implementation of [ExpiryPolicy](https://github.com/ivoleitao/stash/blob/develop/lib/src/api/expiry/expiry_policy.dart).

 | Policy                                                    | Description                                                  |